Pranshu258/OpenPrequal/docs/README.md

 ## Features
 - **Dynamic Backend Registration:** Backends can register/unregister automatically via heartbeat or manually via API, allowing seamless scaling and failover.
 - **Health Checks:** The proxy tracks backend health using heartbeat timeouts and `/probe` endpoint, ensuring requests are only sent to healthy replicas.
-- **Pluggable Load Balancer:** Easily switch between Prequal (default), round robin, or custom strategies via config/env.
+- **Pluggable Load Balancer:** Easily switch between Prequal (default), round robin, or a variety of advanced strategies via config/env.
 Prequal uses real-time RIF (requests-in-flight) and latency for optimal routing.
+Additional built-in algorithms include:
+       - **Least RIF:** Chooses the backend with the fewest requests in flight.
+       - **Least Latency:** Chooses the backend with the lowest average latency.
+       - **Least RIF Power of Two Choices:** Randomly samples two backends and selects the one with fewer requests in flight.
+       - **Least Latency Power of Two Choices:** Randomly samples two backends and selects the one with lower latency.
+       - **Random:** Selects a healthy backend at random.
 - **Generic Proxy:** Proxies any HTTP method and path to registered backends, supporting REST, GraphQL, and custom APIs.
 - **Connection Reuse (Keep-Alive):** The proxy uses persistent connections to backend servers, reusing connections for multiple requests to improve performance and reduce latency.
 This is achieved via a shared HTTP client with connection pooling.
 This avoids creating a new connection for every request, improving efficiency and scalability.
 - **Customizable Hooks:** Add custom registration logic, path rewriting, or request/response processing via Python hooks for advanced use cases.